antaresproject/docs/docs/services/filters.md

 ## Introduction

 Filters are used to delimit the query results which are data providers within the Datatables' operation.
 More about datatables can be found [here](datatables.md).

+## Class structure

-Configuration of class responsible for filter's operation is the following:
+Structure of class responsible for filter's operation is the following:

 ```php
 <?php